saphanaacademy/sap-analytics-cloud-live-connections/README.md

 * [2441461 - InformationAccess Service GetServerInfo is not available.
 Install EPM error appears in SAP Analytics Cloud (BOC)](https://launchpad.support.sap.com/#/notes/2441461)

 ### 3b.
 GRANT INA_ROLE (XS) ###
-To connect to the InA service we need the INA_ROLE role.
+To connect to the InA service we need the INA_USER role.
 Any user could be used but a least-privileged user approach is generally recommended.
-In the code example below we create the INA_USER user and grant the user the INA_ROLE role.
+In the code example below we create the INA_USER user and grant the user the INA_USER role.
 ```
 CREATE USER ina_user PASSWORD ****;
 CALL GRANT_ACTIVATED_ROLE('sap.bc.ina.service.v2.userRole::INA_USER','INA_USER');